tiqi-group/pydase_service_base/README.md

 ### InfluxDBSession

-You can use the `InfluxDBSession` class to interact with an InfluxDB server. **Please note that this class only supports InfluxDB v2**.
+Interact with an InfluxDB server using the `InfluxDBSession` class. **Note that this class only supports InfluxDB v2**.

 ```python
 from icon_service_base.database import InfluxDBSession